Abhinaba-1/Abhinaba-1/README.md

 - 👋 Hi, I’m @Abhinaba Prakash
-- 👀 I’m interested in Competetive Coding
+- 👀 I’m interested in Competetive Programming, Web Developing
-- 🌱 I’m currently learning Verilog
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...